-A full visual inspection must be carried out on the property, either on the day of the treatment or no longer than a month prior to the treatment, if termites have been active on the property.
-This should include the roof, inside of the building, subfloor (if applicable) and surrounding grounds within a fifty-meter radius of all visible areas.
+A full visual inspection needs to be completed on the day of the treatment, or at least a month before.
+This inspection must include the roof, the building interior, the subfloor, if applicable, as well as the surrounding grounds within a 50-metre radius of all visible areas.

-If termites are found at the inspection the area, they must be treated by either dusting or baiting.
+If live termites are identified during this inspection the area, they must be treated by either dusting or baiting.

 All concrete and pavers around the external walls of the building should be drilled or lifted.

-The chosen product is then injected or trenched into the soil around the external walls of the building.
+The chosen termiticide is then injected or trenched into the soil around the external walls of the building.

-The stumps or foundations of the structure must be treated.
-If access is limited then the subfloor is flooded.
+The stumps or foundations of the structure must also be treated.
+The subfloor will be flooded if access is limited to this area.